goranagojic/PyMED-DX/README.md

 python main.py load images --qtype <questionnaire-type> --directory </path/to/image/directory> --extension <file-extension-with-dot> --metadata-file <file-name>
 ```
 Options:
 - `--qtype`, `-q` - Type of questionnaire that will be using the images.
-Currently supported values are 1 and 2.
+Currently, supported values are 1 and 2.
 - `--directory`, `-d` - Path to the directory containing the images.
 The immediate parent directory will be considered as a dataset name.
 - `--extension`, `-e` - A list of image extensions to be loaded from the directory.
-An extension is a string preceded by a dot sign (e.g. '.png').
+An extension is a string preceded by a dot sign (e.g. '.png', '.jpg', '.dicom', '.dcm').
 - `--metadata-file`, `-m` - An image metadata filename.
 If not specified, the metadata file must be named after the innermost directory of the `directory` option.

 **Metadata example - Questionnaire type 1**